ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 encoding
   Specifies which encodings the destination file or data set should be converted from and to.

-  If ``encoding`` is not provided, no encoding conversions will take place.
+  If ``encoding`` is not provided, the module determines which local and remote charsets to convert the data from and to.
+Note that this is only done for text data and not binary data.

   If ``encoding`` is provided and ``src`` is an MVS data set, task will fail.